gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 initial analysis to try to verify that the first results are also present in that second data set.
 This also has problems but the only way to develop an understanding of a process is to look across a suite of studies and learn from that accumulation of evidence.
 This is a good start but needs to be coupled with complete reporting of all results, even those that have p-values larger than 0.05 to avoid the bias identified in the previous simulation study.

-(ref:fig2-21) Plot of family-wise error rate (Bold solid line) as the number of tests performed increases.
+(ref:fig2-21) Plot of family-wise error rate (bold solid line) as the number of tests performed increases.
 Dashed line indicates 0.05 and grey solid line highlights the probability of at least on error on $m$=10 tests.

 <div class="figure">
 <img src="02-reintroductionToStatistics_files/figure-html/Figure2-21-1.png" alt="(ref:fig2-21)" width="480" />